 Small software company is a desired business model for many aspiring entrepreneurs.
-It’s reasonable, considering the state of the IT industry and the demand for programmers worldwide.
+It’s reasonable, considering the state of the IT industry and the demand for software outsourcing.

 - As of October 2018, there were nearly 2.8 million employees in the information sector of the U.S.

 - 52% of small businesses plan to outsource a business process in 2019, Clutch study reveals.

 Considering the popularity of IT outsourcing these days, and the advantages of feature teams over hiring in-house, it’s not surprising at all that starting small software company yourself may be so tempting.

 However, those who have always dreamed about an IT company should remember one thing – starting a business isn’t a problem.

 Personal experience in running small software company

 I’m well aware of that because a few years ago I founded a company which specialised in software outsourcing under the name of LemonTea.pl.
 We have won few significant international awards like Awwwards Honorable Mention although we had only four people aboard.

 Eventually, we have decided to join SoftwareHut because we weren’t able to grow bigger.

 We were a small IT company, and still, we had a few advantages over larger ones.
 We also had some problems and limitations which were difficult to overcome.
 And that’s why we have decided to join forces with SoftwareHut.